 Tooth and Nail

-We don't want to see a boxing match end in the first round, we don't want to see a football team win 47 to zero.
+We don't want to see a boxing match end in the first round and we don't want to see a football team win 47 to 0.
 Watching Mike Tyson knock someone out in the first round is anticlimactic and not as enjoyable as watching someone get knocked out in the twelfth round or winning for superior performance.
 We want the "nail biter" that keeps us at the edge of our seats.
-If two roughly equal fighters in height, weight, training, and skill enter the arena, the guy who us using injectable testosterone is going to likely be the winner, its almost a safe bet in the aggregate.
+If two roughly equal fighters in height, weight, training, and skill enter the arena, the guy who is using injectable Testosterone is going to likely be the winner -- its almost a safe bet in the aggregate.
 Testosterone replacement therapy gives athletes a significant advantage because it directly relates to muscle development, fat burning, bone mineral density, and mental focus.
 We know this because men who suffer from testosterone decline often report symptoms of muscle loss, fat gain, loss of libido, mental fog and weak brittle bones.

-So we come back full circle, hanging in the balance is whether we allow all athletes to use performance-enhancing drugs, primarily, like Testosterone (and HGH) or not.
-Right now the answer is "not", but there is too much wink-wink when it comes to that "not".
+So we come back full circle, hanging in the balance is whether we allow all athletes to use performance-enhancing drugs, primarily, Testosterone (and HGH) or not.
+Right now the answer is "no", but there is too much wink-wink when it comes to that "no".
 Coaches can feign they are against Testosterone utilization, but they know in the back of their mind it provides the winning advantage and hence their career reputation.
 Many coaches are motivated by ego, not effort.

 Testosterone is a Game Changer and Undeniably Advantageous

-Testosterone treatment absolutely improves the natural bone and muscle makeup of MMA fighters and boxers, there can be no doubt about it from a scientific perspective -- or any athlete for that matter (not just fighters).
-The assumption is the athletes are really pushing themselves in the gym and training ring, because doing Testosterone by itself is not enough.
-Athletes who use Testosterone as a crutch to make up for laziness, will never beat their equal opponents who do not use testosterone but train hard.
+Testosterone treatment absolutely improves the natural bone and muscle makeup of MMA fighters and boxers -- there can be no doubt about it from a scientific perspective -- or any athlete for that matter (not just fighters).
+The assumption is that the athletes are really pushing themselves in the gym and training ring, because taking Testosterone by itself is not enough.
+Athletes who use Testosterone as a crutch to make up for laziness, will never beat their equal opponents who do not use Testosterone but train hard.

 Testosterone makes great fighters become amazing fighters, good fighters become great fighters, at the level of performance expected in professional sports.
-Testosterone can easily be a deciding factor in the ring and sometimes is and we can see the difference with our eyes.
-Which is why Testosterone is an unfair advantage, if one of the fighters is depending on training and study alone without TRT.
+Testosterone can easily be a deciding factor in the ring ,and sometimes is, and we can see the difference with our eyes.
+Which is why Testosterone is an unfair advantage if one of the fighters is depending on training and studying alone without TRT.
 Any fighter at the top of their game will go to the next level with testosterone replacement therapy.
 This is why there have to be ethical boundaries in MMA and other sports, which are sorely lacking.
 The administration of sports leagues are finally starting to test players on a regular basis.